OpenDataDSL/website/docs/product/developer/odsl/Variables/SmartCurve.md

 sc.product = "CORN"
 ```

-Any dynamic properties added to a SmartCurve can be used in the expression including references to other curves.
+Any dynamic properties added to a SmartCurve can be used in the expression including references to other curves and TimeSeries.
 Here are some examples of using properties within the Smart Curve expression:

 ```js